Apt-Get-SWE/SWEProject-Aptget/README.md

 - Heroku setup done.
 Master will automatically be deployed to https://apt-get-swe.herokuapp.com/
 - Set up domain aptget.nyc and Cloudflare
 - Using `autopep8` in `make lint` to auto fix linting issues.
-- Using `PyMongo` to query MongoDB collections
-- New `items` collection in MongoDB database
 ### Changed
 - Using `react-restful` instead of `react-restx`.
 Not sure why `restx` is unable to return frontend `index.html`.
-- Restructured `user` and `post` object types

 ## 2022.10.02
 - Initial dashboard design on Figma